Dasharo/docs/docs/unified-test-documentation/dasharo-compatibility/326-dasharo-tools-suite.md

 **Expected result**

-The DUT should be restarted.
+The DUT should be rebooted without any complications.

 ## DTS005.001 DTS drop-to-shell option works correctly